Minime998/obsidian-vault/600-uni-notes/HI209/lecture-07-world-war-I.md

 long history of labor unrest, but organized labor promised not to strike during the war effort
 - Americans lined up behind the flag during the first world war
 - industrial workers playing their part
 - beginning of America comfort on the world stage

+### Baseball and the American military

+lots of baseball players went off to join the military
+- seen as a metaphor for American war effort